ermshaua/preon/README.md

 preon finds the correct drug "Isavuconazonium" and provides the meta information that it is a partial match with 7% distance.
 It returns drug names with a distance smaller than 20% on default.
 In order to change this parameter, set the `threshold` argument in the query method.

-In a similar fashion you can normalize cancer types, genes or variants. we provide gold standards for preon with which we test it.
+In a similar fashion you can normalize cancer types or genes. we provide gold standards for preon with which we test it.
 For more detail, see the example <a href="https://github.com/ermshaua/preon/tree/main/preon/examples">notebooks</a>.
 We also use preon in practice to normalize and integrate medical data in the <a href="https://predict.informatik.hu-berlin.de/">PREDICT</a> project.